edgelesssys/docs.edgeless.systems/ego/reference/config.md

 By default, `/` is initialized as an empty `memfs` file system.
 To expose certain directories to the enclave, you can use the `hostfs` mounts with the options mentioned above.
 You can also choose to define additional `memfs` mount points, but note that there is no explicit isolation between them.
 They can be accessed either via the path specified in `target` or also via `/edg/mnt/<target>`, which is where the files of the additional `memfs` mount are stored internally.

-!> It is not recommended to use the mount options to remount `/` as `hostfs` other than for testing purposes.
+!> It's not recommended to use the mount options to remount `/` as `hostfs` other than for testing purposes.
 You might involuntarily expose files to the host which should stay inside the enclave, risking the confidentiality of your data.

 ## Environment variables
 `env` holds environment variables to set or take over from the host inside the enclave.
 By default, all environment variables not starting with `EDG_` are dropped when entering the enclave.

   * `name` (required): The name of the environment variable
   * `value` (required if not `fromHost`): The value of the environment variable
   * `fromHost`: When set to `true`, the current value of the requested environment variable will be copied over if it exists on the host.
-If the host does not hold this variable, it will either fall back to the value set in `value` (if it exists), or will not be created at all.
+If the host doesn't hold this variable, it will either fall back to the value set in `value` (if it exists), or won't be created at all.

 A special environment variable is `PWD`.
 Depending on the mount options you have set in your configuration, you can set the initial working directory of your enclave by specifying your desired path as a value for `PWD`.
 Note that this directory needs to exist in the context of the enclave, not your host file system.

 ## Embedded files
 `files` specifies files that should be embedded into the enclave.
 Embedded files are included in the enclave measurement and thus can't be manipulated.
-At runtime they are accessible via the in-enclave-memory filesystem.
+At runtime they're accessible via the in-enclave-memory filesystem.

 `source` is the path to the file that should be embedded. `target` Is the path within the in-enclave-memory filesystem where the file will reside at runtime.